kengraf/GenCyber/LessonPlanMonday.md

 </table>

 ## Resources & Requirements
-- Each student needs to provide a personal story about an event in their life.
+- Before the beginning of the lesson.
+Each student needs to provide a personal story about an event in their life.
+It can be an event, place, or emotion you would like to share.
+It is meant to be brief less than 100 words, but must contain at least twenty words six characters or longer.
+The last requirement is for lessons later in the week.
-- Each student needs access to a browser
+- Each student needs access to a browser and connected to the remote meeting both with both video and audio.
 - Websites/Software used
  - [GenCyberCoin Game](https://github.com/vitalyford/gencybercoin)
  - [Hacksplaining](https://hacksplaining.com)